openstack-archive/fuel-docs/pages/install-guide/0060-download-fuel/0200-download.rst

 2. You should receive a response from Mirantis within the hour;
 this mail includes credential you can use to download Fuel.
-If you do not receive the acknowledgement from Mirantis, write to: sw-access@mirantis.com.
+If you do not receive the acknowledgment from Mirantis, write to: sw-access@mirantis.com.

 Fuel provides the following installation options: